moritzmair/touchbell/README.md

 * visit http://localhost:3000

 # How to use
 Register a User.
-A admin user needs to approve you before you can add a bell.
+A admin user needs to approve a newly added bell.
 The bell will appear on the start screen.

 # Bell trigger
 The Touchbell only represents one side of a normal door bell.
 The place where someone can trigger the bell.